Zylk-dev/deepweb-alpine_docker/README.md

 📖 Usage
 Once the container is running, it will automatically start the Tor service and launch the Lynx browser, pointing to The Hidden Wiki link provided by default in the dockerfile.

+## 📄 Additional Instructions

+For more detailed setup instructions and advanced usage, check out the [Extra Instructions](extrainstructions.md).